Exploring Thunder Bay

 © Beth Gauper

 Dining: On the marina in the Water Garden Pavilion, Bight Restaurant & Bar has lovely views from its patio.
 Prime Gelato serves its own Italian-style ice cream a block away, at Red River Road and Cumberland.
+There are many other good restaurants in this area.

 For a splurge, go to Bistro One, 555 Dunlop St., just southwest of the junction of the Harbour Expressway and Memorial Avenue in Fort William.
 It's open Tuesday-Saturday.
 Reserve at 807-622-2478.

-West of the Intercity Shopping Centre in Fort William, Caribou Restauran and Wine Bar serves "North American modern'' cuisine, with global accents.
+West of the Intercity Shopping Centre in Fort William, Caribou Restaurant and Wine Bar serves "North American modern'' cuisine, with global accents.
 South of the mall, Giorg Ristorante serves Italian cuisine at 114 N. Syndicate Ave., 807-623-8052.

 The Hoito, 314 Bay St. in Port Arthur, is open daily and doesn't take reservations; on weekend mornings, prepare to wait in line (or walk right in and take a seat at the counter).